GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   latter class has incompatibly changed after the compilation of the former class."<sup>[1](#myfootnote1)</sup>
   The reference can be through a class literal, a field access, or a method invocation.
-  Linkage errors detected at runtime manifest as a subclass of `LinkageError` such as `NoSuchMethodError`, `NoClassDefFoundError`, `NoSuchFieldException`, `NoSuchFieldError`, or similar errors.
+  Linkage errors detected at runtime manifest as a subclass of `LinkageError` such as `NoSuchMethodError`, `NoClassDefFoundError`, `NoSuchFieldError`, or similar errors.

-  - Sub-type: **Linkage conflict**
-  - Sub-type: **Missing class error**

-<a name="linkage-conflict"></a>
-- **Linkage conflict**: a linkage error when the name, return type, modifiers, or arguments of a non-private method, field, or class in a dependency has changed in an incompatible way between the version of a class file supplied at compile time and the version available in the runtime class path.
+  For example, the name, return type, modifiers, or arguments of a non-private method, field, or class in a dependency has changed in an incompatible way between the version of a class file supplied at compile time and the version available in the runtime class path.
-  For example, a public method may be removed from a class or an extended class may be made final.
+  For example, a public method may have been removed from a class or an extended class may have been made final.

-  Or, another perspective: In cases where binary compatibility and source compatibility are the same, a linkage conflict is when compilation would fail if the libraries in the class path were all built together from their originating source code, or when reflection would fail.
+  In cases where binary compatibility and source compatibility are the same, a linkage error is when compilation would fail if the libraries in the class path were all built together from their originating source code.

   - Opposite: **Linkage-compatible**.
-  - Sub-type: **Static linkage conflict**: A linkage conflict caused by a direct code reference (non-reflective).
-  - Sub-type: **Dynamic linkage conflict**: A linkage conflict caused by a reflective reference.

-<a name="missing-class-error"></a>
-- **Missing class error**: an error when a class referenced does not exist in the class path.
-This error happens when a class is removed or renamed in a different version of a library, or a dependency is omitted when constructing the class path.

 <a name="behavior-conflict"></a>
 - **Behavior conflict**: The class's implementation has changed in a way that